GajaNen/urgent_triage_rag_assistant/docs/pipeline.md

 # Pipeline

-This project turns a folder of medical triage PDFs into a RAG assistant that assigns an Emergency Severity Index (ESI 1-5) level to a described patient presentation.
-It runs as six phases: ingest new source documents, prepare (chunk + embed) them, retrieve relevant passages for a query, evaluate retrieval quality, generate a triage answer with an LLM (RAG), and evaluate that LLM output.
-Each phase below shows its flow, the tools used, and the notable alternatives we didn't use.
+This project uses medical triage literature as knowledge base for a RAG assistant that assigns an Emergency Severity Index (ESI 1-5) level to a described patient presentation.
+It runs as six phases: ingest new source documents, prepare (chunk + embed) them, retrieve relevant passages for a query using various methods, evaluate retrieval quality, generate a triage answer with an LLM (RAG), and evaluate that LLM output.
+Each phase below shows its flow and the tools used.

 ## Table of Contents